AnotherKamila/kamila.is/teaching/how-routers-work/index.md

 title: How do Routers Work, Really?
 ---

-**Work in progress**: Still need to clean up & add the complete source code.
-But the snippets here are correct.
+**Work in progress**: I still need to clean this up & add the complete source code.
+The snippets here are conceptually correct, but some minor details need to be updated too.
+ETA for a more or less done version 2019-01-10 or earlier.

 This is the inside view of how exactly a router operates.
 You only need to know this if you are poking inside a router implementation.
 If that is the case, my condolences.